2021 Rockhampton mayoral by-election: Background

-State government legislation changes

-Following the 2020 local government elections, it came to light that the Queensland Government had passed an Electoral and Other Legislation Bill which effectively changed local government legislation so that in the event a mayor should resign or become incapacitated within twelve months following an election, a by-election would not be required.
+Following the 2020 local elections, it came to light that the Queensland Government had passed an Electoral and Other Legislation Bill which effectively changed local government legislation so that in the event a mayor should resign or become incapacitated within twelve months following an election, a by-election would not be required.
 It meant that the person with the second highest votes at the preceding mayoral election would instead become the mayor by default.

 Strelow strongly objected to this change, as did Gladstone Region mayor Matt Burnett and Shadow Minister for Local Government, Ann Leahy.
 Leahy said that a runner-up filling the vacancy after an election was a "significant departure from the existing legislation" and pondered how appointing a runner-up could be a reflection of the electorate's wishes if, hypothetically, they had won just 11% of the vote but the departing mayor had managed to win with 80% of the vote.

-In defence of the bill, Local Government Minister Stirling Hinchliffe said the changes were to discourage newly elected mayors and councillors from leaving office to which they had just been elected to, particularly when local and state elections were held just seven months apart every four years, and was also in response to concerns raised by councils about the expense of by-elections.
+In defence of the bill, Local Government Minister Stirling Hinchliffe said the changes were to discourage newly elected mayors and councillors from leaving the office to which they had just been elected, particularly when local and state elections were held just seven months apart every four years, as well as to respond to concerns raised by councils about the expense of by-elections.

-Strelow continued to complain about the legislation changes as 2020 progressed.

 Prior to her resignation, Strelow attracted media attention after she posted a video of herself covered in bubble wrap on Facebook to illustrate how cautious she was being, fearing that something may happen to her which could see Hooper become mayor.

 Councillor Conduct Tribunal findings

 In November 2020, the Councillor Conduct Tribunal found Strelow to have engaged in misconduct after she had failed to update her Register of Interests to include a hospitality benefit from mining company Adani following an official trip to India with other dignitaries including Queensland premier Annastacia Palaszczuk and other mayors from Queensland in 2017.

 Adani had paid for flights and for a dinner, totalling $1,670 per person.

-The Department of Local Government wrote to Rockhampton Regional Council's chief executive officer in June 2018, advising that the hospitality provided by Adani needed to be listed on Strelow's Register of Interests, which Strelow failed to do despite updating the register with other items three times after the CEO received the letter.

 The Office of Independent Assessments wrote to the council's CEO again in June 2019 requesting action be taken.
 But after Strelow failed to mention Adani's hospitality from the India trip, they handed down a decision on 2 June 2020, finding Strelow to have engaged to misconduct, ordering her to apologise, make the necessary changes to her Register of Interests and then undergo training.